itsraulsanz/castaway-app/README.md

 Each dyanmically rendered podcast is primed with additonal information including the podcast title, thumbnail, description, publisher, release date and more to help advise your choice.

 Each podcast also has a built-in audio player for immediate listening.

-Once users find the perfect podcast, they can save it to their personal MyPodcast library.

 An exclusive service for subscribers only, just sign up and login and escape to a paradise of podcasting.